 Gastroenteritis means inflammation of the stomach and small and large intestines.
 Viral gastroenteritis is an infection caused by a variety of viruses that result in vomiting or diarrhea.
 It is often called the “stomach flu,” although it is not caused by the influenza viruses.

 Is Viral Gastroenteritis a Serious Illness?
 For most people, it is not.
 People who get viral gastroenteritis almost always recover completely without any long-term problems.
-Gastroenteritis is a serious illness, however, for persons who are unable to drink enough fluids to replace what they lose through vomiting or diarrhea.
-Infants, young children and persons who are unable to care for themselves, such as the disabled or elderly, are at risk from dehydration because of loss of fluids.
-Immune-compromised persons are at risk from dehydration because they may get a more serious illness, with greater vomiting or diarrhea.
+However, gastroenteritis is a serious illness for persons who are unable to drink enough fluids to replace what they lose through vomiting or diarrhea.
+Infants, young children, and persons unable to care for themselves, such as the disabled or elderly, are at risk of dehydration because of loss of fluids.
+Immune-compromised persons are at risk of dehydration because they may get a more serious illness, with greater vomiting or diarrhea.
 They may need to be hospitalized for treatment to correct or prevent dehydration.

 Shellfish may be contaminated by sewage.
 Persons who eat raw or undercooked shellfish harvested from contaminated waters may get diarrhea.
 Drinking water can also be contaminated by sewage and be a source of the spread of these viruses.

 How is Viral Gastroenteritis Diagnosed?
-Generally, viral gastroenteritis is diagnosed by a physician on the basis of the symptoms and medical examination of the patient.
-Rotavirus infection can be diagnosed by laboratory testing of a tool specimen.
+Generally, a physician diagnoses viral gastroenteritis based on the symptoms and medical examination of the patient.
+Rotavirus infection can be diagnosed by laboratory testing of a stool specimen.
 Tests to detect other viruses that cause gastroenteritis are not in routine use.

 How is Viral Gastroenteritis Treated?
 The most important treatment of viral gastroenteritis in children and adults is to prevent severe loss of fluids (dehydration).
 This treatment should begin at home.
 Your physician may give you specific instructions about what kinds of fluid to give.